• 526 Oak Ave. Springdale AR 72764

 Job Description

-Working under the direction of the Rehab Supervisor and supervision of the Distribution Manager and the Distribution Director, this individual is a member of a three-man crew working in the water distribution and sanitary sewer collection systems owned, operated, and maintained by Springdale Water Utilities, hereinafter referred to as the Utility.
-The Rehab Crew is charged with the primary responsibility of sewer system rehabilitation; however, it is expected to perform other duties in the Utility’s water distribution and sanitary sewer system as directed by the Distribution Manager.
-Individuals employed in this position are responsible for making sure health and safety measures are executed.
+Working under the direction of the Distribution Supervisor and supervision of the Distribution Manager and the Distribution Director, this individual is a member of a three-member crew working in the water distribution and sanitary sewer collection systems owned, operated, and maintained by Springdale Water Utilities, hereinafter referred to as the Utility.
+Persons employed in this position are responsible for making sure health and safety measures are executed.
 This is a safety sensitive position.
 Pre-employment and random drug testing are required per DOT regulations.

 This position is required to be on call (duty assignment) at scheduled weekly intervals and to be available for working outside normal business hours.